ivpn/ivpn.net/src/content/pages/knowledgebase/macos/tunnelblick-how-to-submit-diagnostic-data-to-ivpn.md

 ---
 # Tunnelblick - How to submit diagnostic data to IVPN?

-If you are unable to resolve a technical issue and wish to contact IVPN support please include a copy of the logs files by following the instructions below:
+If you are unable to resolve a technical issue and wish to contact IVPN support please include a copy of the log files by following the instructions below:

 1. Click on the Tunnelblick icon in the top right menu bar area.
 2. Click `VPN Details`.